-However, if the server doesn’t respond properly to a ping, UptimeRobot sends both an email and a text message to my mobile phone alerting me that my server is down.
+However, if the server doesn’t respond properly to a ping, UptimeRobot alerts me via their free mobile app that my server is down.
 That way I can contact my web host’s tech support team so they can take steps to get the server back online ASAP (which is typically 10 minutes or less).

 My VPS from InMotion Hosting is super-reliable so periods of extended downtime are almost as rare as snowy days in downtown Honolulu, but if my server ever does go down I’ll know it almost immediately thanks to UptimeRobot.

-In case you’re wondering, you can use UptimeRobot’s server monitoring service at absolutely no charge if you opt to receive your alerts by email only.
+In case you’re wondering, you can use UptimeRobot’s server monitoring service at absolutely no charge if you opt to receive your alerts only via the app.
 However, there is a nominal monthly fee if you wish to receive alerts via SMS text message as well.